aloder/tojen/README.md

 tedium by setting up a base that can be changed and extended to suit your needs for code generation.

+This was mostly inspired by the functionality of the go [text/template](https://golang.org/pkg/text/template/) system.
+The advantage is that static code was easy to write, but dynamic typesafe code was a big challenge.
+Also as the project grew the templates would get harder and harder to read.

+I created this project to further bridge the gap between the advantages of the text/template and keeping all the generation in the go language with jennifer.

 ## How?